betaglot/plantabeta/docs/guide/Why/Productivity.md

     - Lower Marka expense
 ::: danger Unteachable Character Traits

-A Planter can know everything about how to be a Planter, but still not plant to their maximum potential.
-This is because to be an elite Planter you must have character traits which can't be taught.
+A Plantor can know everything about how to be a Plantor, but still not plant to their maximum potential.
+This is because to be an elite Plantor you must have character traits which can't be taught.
 Perhaps they can be cultivated by a sports psychologist, but this is currently outside the scope of PlantaBeta and the rest of the planting industry.

 Such traits include: